testthedocs/edic/docs/content/contributing.md

 We use as naming scheme the version number, that means the release notes for version 0.0.2 are under */release-notes/0.0.2.md*.

+### GitHub API Token

+To use ``ghr``, you need to get a GitHub token with an account which has enough permissions to to create releases.
+To get token, first, visit GitHub account settings page, then go to Applications for the user.

+Here you can create a token in the Personal access tokens section.
+For a private repository you need *repo* scope and for a public repository you need *public_repo* scope.

+When using ``ghr``, you can set it via GITHUB_TOKEN env var, -token command line option or github.token property in .gitconfig file.

+We use a ``.env`` file which is **ignored** by git, check the ``Makefile`` for more information.

 ## Version